TBRizzo/TBRizzo/README.md

 > Aspiring Data Analyst, passionate about games, geek universe, games, technology and statistics.

-💬 If you wish to contact me or have any questions about my projects, feel free to reach me: thomaz.rizzo@gmail.com.
+💬 If you wish to contact me or have any questions about my projects, feel free to reach me.

 👨‍🎓 Recent graduate of the Data Analytics course at Ironhack;